State-sponsored terrorism: Iraq

+Iraq was added to the list on December 29, 1979, but was removed in February 1982 to allow US aid to Iraq while it was fighting Iran in the Iran–Iraq War.
+It was re-added on September 13, 1990, following its Invasion of Kuwait, and again removed from the list on 25 October 2004.

 Israel

-The State of Israel has been accused of being a state-sponsor of terrorism, and also committing acts of state terrorism.
+In the 21st-century, the State of Israel has been accused of sponsoring and supporting opposition groups as part of its proxy conflict with Iran, as well as being a state-sponsor of terrorism, and also committing acts of state terrorism.

 Several sovereign countries have at some point officially alleged that Israel is a proponent of state-sponsored terrorism, including Iran, Lebanon, Saudi Arabia, Syria, Turkey, and Yemen.